littlehorse-enterprises/littlehorse/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User story
-about: New feature or enhancement
+about: New feature or enhancement.
 title: ''
-labels: user story
+labels: feature
 assignees: ''

 ---